felipe-vargas-inrae/CropCommodityChallenge/README.md

-This report was useful to see the general behavior of the data moving the frequency value of seasonal component, for all the groups is shown three plots for quarterly, bianual, and anual, which is better for this specific group?
+This report was useful to see the general behavior of the data moving the frequency value of seasonal component, for all the groups is shown three plots for quarterly, bianual, and anual, which is better for this specific group?, in this plot you can see the seasonal component for an additive model and for a multiplicative model

 ## Next Step
 Continue in the folder Analysis and run